Your Anti-Racism Team Is Off to a Big Start!

-The Melrose residents and Anti-Racism Ministry team invites ANYONE who is interested in participating in this group to attend the meetings, held at the MUUC Church (see calendar).
-This is just kicking off, and the Director of METCO for Melrose is guiding us along the path to what we hope are fruitful, meaningful, and life-long relationships between families from Melrose and Boston.
+The Melrose residents and Anti-Racism Ministry team invites ANYONE who is interested in participating in this group to attend the meetings, held at the MUUC Church (3rd Mondays at 7 pm) and the Melrose Public Library (1st Mondays at 6 pm).
+The Director of METCO for Melrose is guiding us along the path to what we hope are fruitful, meaningful, and life-long relationships between families from Melrose and Boston.

 “White Lies” Podcast

 We invite everyone to listen to the incredible Podcast series, “White Lies”, created by NPR regarding the murder of UU Minister Rev. James Reeb during the Civil Rights events in 1965.
 Click for more information.